 Are there other restaurants in the area?

 There are many restaurants and cafés nearby, some within walking distance.

 What is Heart of Brooklyn?

 Heart of Brooklyn is the name of a unique partnership among six of Brooklyn’s most prestigious cultural institutions: Brooklyn Botanic Garden, Brooklyn Children’s Museum, Brooklyn Museum, Brooklyn Public Library, Prospect Park Alliance, and Prospect Park Zoo.
 To use their collective resources to better serve a diverse Brooklyn-based community as well a larger public, these organizations formed Heart of Brooklyn as a nonprofit organization in July 2001.
-Visit the Heart of Brooklyn website.

 Visitors with Disabilities

 Yes.
 Please see our Access Services and Programs page.